Cubulating Surface-by-free Groups: Introduction

 \begin{enumerate} \item Work of Cooper-Long-Reid \cite{clr} that is special to fibered manifolds. \item The general theorem of Kahn-Markovic \cite{km-surf} for hyperbolic 3-manifolds.
 This uses real hyperbolicity of $M$ in an essential way. \end{enumerate}

 We do not know an answer to the following in this generality:

 \begin{qn} Let $G$ be as in Question \ref{splqn}.
 Does $G$ have a quasiconvex codimension one subgroup? \end{qn}

-Note that the spinning construction of Hsu-Wise \cite{hw-inv} requires quasiconvexity of the amalgamating subgroup.
-When $Q$ has rank greater than one, we do not have an analog of Thurston's double limit theorem (or the geometrization theorem of Perelman) and hence we do not have an analog of the Kahn-Markovic theorem providing sufficiently many codimension one quasiconvex subgroups.
-We are thus forced to use softer techniques from the coarse geometry of hyperbolic groups, e.g.\ the Bestvina-Feighn combination theorem \cite{BF} giving necessary and sufficient conditions for the Gromov-hyperbolicity of $G$.
-We pose a general problem in this context that would help in addressing Question \ref{genlqn}:
+When $Q$ has rank greater than one, we do not have an analog of Thurston's {hyperbolization theorem for atoroidal fibered 3-manifolds} (or the geometrization theorem of Perelman) and hence we do not have an analog of the Kahn-Markovic theorem providing sufficiently many codimension one quasiconvex subgroups.
+We are thus forced to use softer techniques from the coarse geometry of hyperbolic groups, e.g.\ the Bestvina-Feighn combination theorem \cite{BF} giving necessary and sufficient conditions for the Gromov-hyperbolicity of $G$. { A particular case of Question \ref{genlqn} arises when $A, B$ are fundamental groups of 3-manifolds fibering over the circle such that the fiber group is $C$.
+The fiber group $C$ is clearly not quasiconvex.
+We mention as an aside that the {turning} construction of Hsu-Wise \cite{hw-inv} requires quasiconvexity of the amalgamating subgroup. } We pose a general problem in this context { seeking a combination theorem for quasiconvex codimension one subgroups when the amalgamating subgroups are not necessarily quasiconvex}.
+This would help in addressing Question \ref{genlqn}:

-\begin{qn} Let $G$ be a finite graph of hyperbolic groups (e.g. $G=A\ast_CB$ or $G=A\ast_C$) so that the vertex groups are virtually special cubulable and $G$ is hyperbolic.
-Is there a combination theorem for quasiconvex codimension one subgroups when the amalgamating subgroups are not necessarily quasiconvex?
-In particular, for $G$ as in Question \ref{splqn}? \end{qn}
+\begin{qn} Let $G$ be a finite graph $\GG$ of hyperbolic groups (e.g. $G=A\ast_CB$ or $G=A\ast_C$) so that the vertex groups are virtually special cubulable and $G$ is hyperbolic. {We do not assume that the edge groups are quasiconvex in $G$.
+Find sufficient conditions on a finite family $\HH$ of quasiconvex codimension one subgroups of vertex and edge groups of $G$, such that the subgroup $H$ of $G$ generated by $H_v \in \HH$ is quasiconvex and codimension one.} A case of particular interest is $G$ as in Question \ref{splqn}. \end{qn}